Erwin Tulfo: Senate of the Philippines (2025–present)

 On September 26, 2024, Tulfo was officially introduced as part of Alyansa para sa Bagong Pilipinas senatorial slate for the 2025 Senate election.
 Tulfo later filed his candidacy to run for senator on October 6, 2024.
 He was elected and placed fourth.

 During the 20th Congress of the Philippines, Tulfo was named chairperson of the Senate committees on Games and Amusement and Social Justice, Welfare and Rural Development, as well as the vice chairperson of the Senate Committee on Foreign Relations and the Senate Blue Ribbon Committee.
-He later became the acting chairperson of the Blue Ribbon Committee between the resignation of Panfilo Lacson as its chairperson on October 5, 2025 and Lacson's reinstatement on November 11, 2025.
+He later became the acting chairperson of the Blue Ribbon Committee between the resignation of Panfilo Lacson as its chairperson on October 5, 2025, and Lacson's reinstatement on November 11, 2025.
+On May 11, 2026, Tulfo joined the minority bloc aligned with ousted Senate President Tito Sotto following a chamber reorganization triggered by the election of Alan Peter Cayetano as Senate President.
+On June 3, Tulfo was named as the new chairperson of the Senate Blue Ribbon Committee following Win Gatchalian's election as Senate President pro tempore and acting Senate President; the chairmanship was disputed with Senator Pia Cayetano until June 16.